desmonty/m1-13-project1/README.md

     - It doesn't need to find the best solution
     - Find the best solution you can!

-- Your solution has to run on a common laptop in under 3 minutes for 1,000 cities and average solution length ~25
+- Your solution has to run on a common laptop in under 3 minutes for the 10,000 cities dataset
     - You can use everything you want to achieve this:
         - Use numpy, pandas, functions, algorithms
         - You can use parallelism